Validators Exit Bus

 .VALIDATOR_DELAYED_TIMEOUT_IN_SLOTS

-- A parameter from fromOracleDaemonConfig
+- A parameter fromOracleDaemonConfig

 contract used to calculate validators going to exit.NODE_OPERATOR_NETWORK_PENETRATION_THRESHOLD_BP